How to add custom fields to your WooCommerce customers

 Do you want to be able to add some extra information about your WooCommerce customers?
 Maybe a phone number of the customer, or a short specific information that your online store needs.

-In the following article we are going to show you how to add custom fields to your WooCommerce customer profiles, WooCommerce registration and checkout page.
+In the following article we are going to show you how to add custom fields to your WooCommerce customer profiles using code as well as the Advanced Custom Fields plugin, WooCommerce registration and checkout page.
 We will also see how to use the WooCommerce customer custom fields data to search and filter your customers.

 Benefits of using WooCommerce customer custom fields